DNS Privacy for up-to-date instructions.

 .

-Using TLS on a New Port for Privacy Between DNS Stub and Recursive Resolvers
+- Using TLS on a New Port for Privacy Between DNS Stub and Recursive

-This setup directly connects the UDP socket with the TCP socket with socat
+TLS-DNS: This setup directly connects the UDP socket with the TCP socket with

 Open recursive DNS server: